 Other non-restricted reserves consist of retained earnings based on the Articles of Association or other rules, or decisions taken by the general meeting or cooperative meeting.
-Other non-restricted reserves include the guarantee fund capital of POP Banks' guarantee fund.

 Retained earnings

 Retained earnings are earnings of Group entities accrued in previous financial years that have not been transferred to equity reserves or distributed to shareholders.
 Retained earnings also contain voluntary provisions and depreciation difference included in the separate financial statements of Group entities less deferred tax.